-Thisis a nationally-recognised course covering proper use of tools and equipment.
-The course covers several practical based units such as: preparation, painting , wall paper hanging, scaffolding and theory units about the construction industry.
+This is a nationally-recognised course covering the proper use of tools and equipment.
+The course covers several practical-based units such as preparation, painting, wallpaper hanging, scaffolding, and theory units about the construction industry.

-Achieve at least 1 National 5 at C or above in Maths, English, ICT or a science.
+Achieve at least 1 National 5 at C or above and 4 National 4 awards with at least one being from Maths, English, or a science.
 If you are currently working towards these grades you may still apply, subject to you passing the required grades.

 Applicants must also: